kdshreyas/kdshreyas/README.md

 I am currently working through the #66dayofdata challenge ✌ proposed by Ken Jee as well as got enrolled in Analytics 360 Training at Analytics Training Institute Bangalore.

-Please visit my portfolio site to check out some of the projects I did https://shreyaskulkarni.hashnode.dev/-portfolio
+Please visit my portfolio site to check out some of the projects I did:

+https://shreyaskulkarni.hashnode.dev/-portfolio

 Thanks for your time and consideration.